dustlang/rust/src/doc/dustc/src/profile-guided-optimization.md

   to do so.

 - It is recommended to use *absolute paths* for the argument of `-Cprofile-generate` and `-Cprofile-use`.
-Cargo can invoke `rustc` with varying working directories, meaning that `rustc` will not be able to find the supplied `.profdata` file.
+Cargo can invoke `dustc` with varying working directories, meaning that `dustc` will not be able to find the supplied `.profdata` file.
 With absolute paths this is not an issue.

 - It is good practice to make sure that there is no left-over profiling data